C2SP/C2SP/static-ct-api.md

 ## Parameters

-A Sunlight log is defined by a public key (hashed into a LogID, as per RFC 6962, Section 3.2), and by two URL prefixes: the *submission prefix* for write APIs and the *monitoring prefix* for read APIs.
+A CT log that implements the Static API is defined by a public key (hashed into a LogID, as per RFC 6962, Section 3.2), and by two URL prefixes: the *submission prefix* for write APIs and the *monitoring prefix* for read APIs.

 A log MAY use the same value for both the *submission prefix* and the *monitoring prefix*.